masoncusack/BuildYourOwnAPI/README.md

 A couple of notes on this:

 - My system is building from cache because I've already run this command before.
 Unless you tell it to, docker won't run python installations it's instructed to in the dockerfile on the local image if it doesn't detect changes to requirements.txt.
 Bear in mind therefore that build times can vary.
 On first build, you'll have to sit through a bunch of pip installs.
+That's your sign for success!

 - In this case my Docker Hub account username is macusa, and my project title sdgsummarizerdocker.
 The tag `latest` is added optionally, to keep track of multiple versions with the same name.
 Just append it onto your project name with a colon separating, if you want it.